-Street photography would be more popular if people felt more informed about the legal side, reckons Damien Demolder.
-He updates us on the law and considers the future of street photography.
+Street photography would be more popular if people felt more informed about the surrounding laws, reckons Damien Demolder.
+In this article, Damien updates us on the legal side and considers the future of street photography.

-I am regularly told by other photographers that shooting this or that is illegal and that they avoid street photography because they don’t want to get arrested.
+I am regularly told by other photographers that shooting this or that is against the law and that they avoid street photography because they don’t want to get arrested.
 Sometimes it takes quite a lot of effort for me to convince them that their fears are unfounded.
-It always makes me wonder where these ill-formed ideas come from and who spreads them.
+It always makes me wonder where these ill-formed ideas on laws against street photography come from and who spreads them.

-Terror threats in the wake of 9/11 and attacks in the UK for a while did make life difficult for photographers.
-Suddenly taking pictures in public places was seen as a security risk by some police officers and lots of photographers were wrongfully stopped.
+Terror threats in the wake of 9/11 and attacks in the UK did make life difficult for photographers.
+Suddenly, taking pictures in public places was seen as a security risk by some police officers and lots of photographers were wrongfully stopped.
 Fortunately, that time has passed.
 It seems, though, the hang-over from those days of suspicion still has an influence on some photographers – though not, it seems, on the public.

 street photography law